engineeringclouds/template_python_project/CONTRIBUTING.md

 -   Use the [issue tracker](https://github.com/yourusername/template_python_project/issues) to report bugs or request features.
 -   Please provide as much detail as possible.

-## Code of Conduct

-This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-By participating, you are expected to uphold this code.

 ## Containerization

 You can build and run the Hello World app in a container using Docker: